FishtownFish wrapped around the rod of AsclepiusMedicine

 Deep-Dive Questions

 Estrogen supports glucose metabolism in the brain, modulates neurotransmitters, and helps maintain synaptic connections.
-When estrogen drops at menopause, brain glucose uptake also drops, which is one proposed mechanism behind the higher Alzheimer's risk in women.
+When estrogen drops at menopause, brain glucose uptake also drops, which is 1 proposed mechanism behind the higher Alzheimer's risk in women.
 Starting BHRT in the critical window may help preserve these pathways.

 Testosterone in women supports libido, energy, mood, muscle mass, and bone density.
 Levels naturally decline from the 30s onward.
 We use low-dose transdermal testosterone for women with low libido, fatigue, or persistent low motivation despite good estrogen and progesterone management.
-Doses are roughly one-tenth of what men receive.
+Doses are roughly 1/10 of what men receive.

 Estrogen can raise thyroid binding globulin (TBG), which can reduce the active thyroid hormone available to your tissues.
 Women on thyroid medication often need a small dose adjustment after starting BHRT.
 We recheck thyroid labs at 6 to 8 weeks after any major hormone change.